-AIf Valentine, who has died in America at the age of 74, was a vital cog in the first great West Indian team.
-The one left-arm bowler that shocked England side in 1950 by winning the series 3-1.
-England had been forewarned about the Three Ws – Frank Worrell, Everton Weekes and Clyde Walcott—who formed the batting spine of that strong 1950 side.
+AIf Valentine, who died in America at the age of 74, was a vital cog in the first great West Indian team.
+The one left-arm bowler who shocked the England side in 1950 by winning the series 3-1 England had been forewarned about the Three Ws – Frank Worrell, Everton Weekes, and Clyde Walcott—who formed the batting spine of that strong 1950 side.

 But they hadn’t expected to have to contend with two contrasting top-class spinners as well.
-It was some of the most inspired selection by any Test side.
-Before the tour Valentine, who turned 20 shortly after he arrived in England from Jamaica, and Trinidad’s Sonny Ramadhu 21 had played just two first-class matches apiece the trial games for selection.
+It was some of the most inspired selection by any test side.
+Before the tour, Valentine, who turned 20 shortly after he arrived in England from Jamaica, and Trinidad’s Sonny Ramadhin, 21 had played just two first-class matches apiece in the trial games for selection.

-Although they didn’t set the world alight – Alf Valentine took only two wickets, for 190.
-However, they obviously impressed someone, and were called up for the boat trip to the United Kingdom Valentine was tall, and bowled briskish left-arm spin with a whirling action.
-He ripped the ball savagely one of his team-mates thought he could probably turn the ball on the glass.
+Although they didn’t set the world alight, Alf Valentine took only two wickets for 190.
+However, they obviously impressed someone, and were called up for the boat trip to the United Kingdom Valentine was tall and bowled a brisk left-arm spin with a whirling action.
+He ripped the ball savagely, and one of his teammates thought he could probably turn the ball on the glass.

-In all Ramadhin took 135 wickets on the tour at just 14.88 and Valentine 123 at 17.94 — the next-best was the medium-pacer Gerry Gomez, with 55 at 25.58.
-Alf Valentine went for less than two an over throughout his 1185.2 over’s cost only 2207 runs.
-With Ramadhin sending down over 1000 over’s too, both the spinners bowled more than twice as many over is as anyone else, except Gomez (680.3).
+All in all, Ramadhin took 135 wickets on the tour at just 14.88 and Valentine 123 at 17.94; the next-best was the medium-pacer Gerry Gomez, with 55 at 25.58.
+Alf Valentine went for less than two overs throughout his 1185.2 over’s cost only 2207 runs.
+With Ramadhin sending down over 1000 over’s too, both spinners bowled more than twice as many overs as anyone else, except Gomez (680.3).

 But this time the batting misfired, and England won comfortably.
-Then the famous Test at Lord’s that was West Indies’ first win on English soil, at Lord’s too.
-This match was inspired by a famous calypso about those two little pals of Ramadhin and Valentine.
+Then the famous Test at Lord’s, which was the West Indies’ first win on English soil, took place at Lord’s too.
+This match was inspired by a famous calypso about those two little pals, Ramadhin and Valentine.

 What shocked MCC members almost more than Ramadhin’s 11 wickets and Valentine’s seven was the sight of West Indian supporters dancing on the hallowed turf after the game, which their side had won by a whopping 326 runs.
-With Worrell and Weekes running into form West Indies won the series going away At Trent Bridge they put on 558 – Worrell himself made 261 then turned the spin twins loose.
+With Worrell and Weekes running into form, the West Indies won the series, going away At Trent Bridge, they put on 558; Worrell himself made 261; then they turned the spin twins loose.

-Alf Valentine bowled 92 over’s in the second innings, a record at the time, and took 3 for 140.
+Alf Valentine bowled 92 over’s in the second inning, a record at the time, and took 3 for 140.
 Ramadhin (who was later to claim that record) claimed 5 for 135 in 81.2.
-And West Indies wrapped things up at The Oval with an innings win, despite Len Hutton’s double-century.
+And the West Indies wrapped things up at the Oval with an innings win, despite Len Hutton’s double-century.
 This time Valentine took 10 for 160—a devastating 6 for 39 in the second innings—to take his series tally to 33 from four Tests, a West Indian record until Malcolm Marshall muscled past it in 1988.

 Both spinners were shoo-ins as Wisden Cricketers of the Year, and Leslie Smith’s essay on Valentine probably explains why he was no great shakes as a batsman.
 He scored no more than 49 runs on the tour without ever reaching double figures.
 This may have been due to the fact that his eyesight was far from perfect.